 Since 2006, the maximum permissible ABC has been 4,700 t under Tier 6 criteria, and the ABCs have been set at that level.
 The 2006-2008 TACs were set at 1,500 t to accommodate an increase in GOA Atka mackerel catches, and still allow for bycatch in other directed fisheries and to minimize targeting.
-From 2009 to 2016, TACs have been set at 2,000 t to accommodate increases in GOA bycatch of Atka mackerel.
+From 2009 to 2016, TACs were set at 2,000 t to accommodate increases in GOA bycatch of Atka mackerel.
 In 2017 the TAC was raised to 3,000 t based on reports that the rockfish and Pacific cod fisheries were encountering more Atka mackerel on the fishing grounds.
-Given the patchy distribution of GOA Atka mackerel which results in highly variable estimates of abundance, the variance associated with the 2017 survey (Gulf-wide CV of 66%), and the unexplained extremely low 2019 survey biomass estimates (837 t), I continue to recommend that GOA Atka mackerel equal to the maximum permissible value of 4,700 t.
-The 2020 (and 2019) OFL is 6,200 t under Tier 6.
+Given the patchy distribution of GOA Atka mackerel which results in highly variable estimates of abundance, the variance associated with the 2021 survey (Gulf-wide CV of 97%), and the unexplained extremely low 2019 survey biomass estimates (837 t), I continue to recommend that GOA Atka mackerel be managed under Tier 6.
+I recommend a 2022 (and 2023) ABC for GOA Atka mackerel equal to the maximum permissible value of 4,700 t.
+The 2022 (and 2023) OFL is 6,200 t under Tier 6.

-Prudent management is still warranted and the rationale as given in the past for a TAC to provide for anticipated bycatch needs of other fisheries, principally for rockfish, Pacific cod, and pollock, and an allowance for minimal targeting should still be considered.
-The 2009-2016 TACs for GOA Atka mackerel were set at 2,000 t.
-The 2017-2019 TACs were set at 3,000 t.
-It should be noted that the 2009 and 2010 catches exceeded the TAC in those years.
-However, since 2010 GOA Atka mackerel catches have been below TAC.
-The 2017 GOA Atka mackerel catch was 1,438 t, and as of October 19, 2019, the GOA Atka mackerel catch (1,181 t) is only 39% of the 3,000 t TAC.
-Catches since 2006 have been above the 2019 GOA survey biomass estimate of 837 t, and recently have ranged from 1,000-1,200 t since 2011.
-It does not appear that the 2019 survey biomass estimate is a valid representation of GOA Atka abundance and trend.
+Prudent management is still warranted and the rationale as given in the past for a TAC to provide for anticipated bycatch needs of other fisheries, principally for rockfish and arrowtooth flounder, and an allowance for minimal targeting should still be considered.
+The 2020 GOA Atka mackerel catch was 608 t, and as of November 6, 2021, the GOA Atka mackerel catch (940 t) is only 31% of the 3,000 t TAC.
+Catches since 2006 have been above the 2019 GOA survey biomass estimate of 837 t, and have ranged from 1,000-1,400 t since 2011.
+It does not appear that the 2019 and 2021 survey biomass estimates are valid representations of GOA Atka mackerel abundance and population trends.